 Team Crisafulli is Created!

-December 31, 2011 by · Leave a Comment
+December 31, 2011 by · Comments Off on Team Crisafulli is Created!

 THANK YOU all for supporting my charity of choice, Fostering Opportunities Dollars for Scholars.
 We raised $1500 and have created the Team Crisafulli Scholarship for 2012!

 In addition to serving on the Board since 2003, I mentor students.
 Two of mine have graduated!
 I am currently mentoring Sade.
 My description of her after our first meeting in 2007 was, “She’s a very angry, inner city kid.”
 Mentoring Sade has been like peeling an onion.
 Every layer I got through allowed me to connect with her on a deeper level.
 She has turned into the most beautiful young woman!
 I am so proud of her and all of her accomplishments.
 She graduated from Cuyamaca College in 2009 and went on to SDSU with the Alex Smith Foundation Scholarship.
-She will graduate in May 2012, with a degree in Social Work and is already taking about studying for her Masters.
+She will graduate in May 2012, with a degree in Social Work and is already talking about studying for her Masters.
 I will be mentoring our Team Crisafulli Scholarship student and as soon as I know who that is I will let you know.

 Sade's Graduation in 2009